TelerikAcademy/Web-Services-and-Cloud/Teamwork/README.md

 -   Add **webservices.teamwork@gmail.com** as a collaborator to your project in AppHarbor

--   Brief **documentation** of your project (2-3 pages).
+-   Brief **documentation** in Markdown (`.md` file).
 It should provide the following information (in brief):

     -   Team name and list of team members

     -   Project purpose – what problem do you solve?

     -   Class diagram of your types

+	-	The list and explanation of **your API methods**

     -   The URL of your source control repository

     -   Any other information (optionally)

+-	If you have good UI you should upload your project in [Telerik Academy Showcase System](http://best.telerikacademy.com/)

--   Optionally provide a **PowerPoint presentation** designed for the project defense
+-   Optionally provide a **presentation** designed for the project defense

 Public Project Defense
 ----------------------

 Each team will have to deliver a **public defense** of its work to the other students and trainers.
-You will have **only 5 minutes** for the following:
+You will have **only 10 minutes** for the following:

 -   **Demonstrate** the application (very shortly)